PJO2/uweb/README.md

 # uweb
 A tiny multi-threaded http server.
-When finished should work under Windows, linux and Mac.
+The source code compile under Linux and Windows.